Gandi/hubot-phabs/README.md

     .phab T123 on <someone>
     .phab <someone> on T123
     .phab on <someone>
-        assigns the given task to a user (or the given user to the task, which is exactly the same). the 'to' and 'on' conjunctions are inter-changeable.
+        assigns the given task to a user (or the given user to the task, which is exactly the same).
+        The 'to' and 'on' conjunctions are inter-changeable.
-        NOTE: you don't need to specify the Txx if you have one in your 5 minutes memory
+        NOTE: this call will record this Task id associated to you for 5 minutes

     .phab <someone>
         will check is <someone> is linked to his phabricator account (using email address)

     .phab me as <email@example.com>
         registers your email in the bot.
 You need to specify the email address registered in Phabricator

     .phab <someone> = <email@example.com>
         registers email for another user, follows the same concept as .phab me as ..

     .phab list projects
         will list known projects and columns according to configuration param